mloche/magento_py/README.md

 # CERTIFICATE :

- - cert.cnf for the auto certification informations, can be personalized with Organization informations
+ - cert.cnf for the auto certification information, can be personalized with Organization information

 # NOTES